 - The Chinese dish named “Squirrel fish” does not use squirrelfish.

 Some of the intriguing members of the family include the slender squirrelfish and pink squirrelfish, which are native to Australia, and the long-jawed squirrelfish, which is endemic to Hawaii.
-Long-jawed squirrelfish are threatened by the introduction of peacock groupers invasive non-native species that were introduced in 1953.
+Long-jawed squirrelfish are threatened by the introduction of the peacock grouper invasive non-native species that was introduced in 1953.

 Appearance